jiangjonathan/portfolio/public/papers/portfolio.md

 The turntable model in my website is a conceptual hidden belt-drive turntable.
 This would be a nightmare for maintenance if it existed in real life, but I was drawn to the clean aesthetic of the turntable platter and flywheel being flush with the chassis.

 #### Design
-When sketching and drafting the design for the turntable, I leaned into a minimal and clean design.
+When sketching and drafting the design for the turntable, I gravitated towards a minimal and clean design.
 Some of my influences in the design include the Bang & Olufsen Beogram 6000, Pro-Ject turntables, Teenage Engineering TP-7, and modern Apple devices.
 The start-stop button for example was inspired from those found on Technics turntables.
 The cartridge design was inspired from geometric Ortofon cartridges.

 #### Function
 All "songs" in the library are sourced from YouTube, and the player is implemented using YouTube iframe API.
 Song covers, release, and genre metadata are fetched using a script that parses the YouTube video name to extract artist and song name.
 These are then parsed into a script that queries MusicBrainz and CoverArtArchive, allowing for accurate metadata and cover art for the records, even when the YouTube video itself lacks that metadata.